ObserveRTC/schemas/schemaList.md

  * **localCandidateId**: The unique identifier of the candidate the negotiated pair is selected at local side
  * **remoteCandidateId**: The unique identifier of the candidate the negotiated pair is selected at remote side
  * **state**: The state of ICE Candidate Pairs (RTCStatsIceState) on the corresponded transport
+ * **nominated**: indicate if the ice candidate pair is nominated or not
  * **packetsSent**: The total number of packets sent using the last selected candidate pair over the corresponded transport
  * **packetsReceived**: The total number of packets received using the last selected candidate pair over the corresponded transport
  * **bytesSent**: The total number of bytes sent using the last selected candidate pair over the corresponded transport
  * **bytesReceived**: The total number of bytes received using the last selected candidate pair over the corresponded transport
  * **lastPacketSentTimestamp**: Represents the timestamp at which the last packet was sent on the selected candidate pair, excluding STUN packets over the corresponded transport (UTC Epoch in ms)
  * **lastPacketReceivedTimestamp**: Represents the timestamp at which the last packet was received on the selected candidate pair, excluding STUN packets over the corresponded transport (UTC Epoch in ms)
- * **firstRequestTimestamp**: Represents the timestamp at which the first STUN request was sent on this particular candidate pair over the corresponded transport (UTC Epoch in ms)
- * **lastRequestTimestamp**: Represents the timestamp at which the last STUN request was sent on this particular candidate pair over the corresponded transport (UTC Epoch in ms)
- * **lastResponseTimestamp**: Represents the timestamp at which the last STUN response was received on this particular candidate pair over the corresponded transport (UTC Epoch in ms)
  * **totalRoundTripTime**: Represents the sum of all round trip time measurements in seconds since the beginning of the session, based on STUN connectivity check over the corresponded transport
  * **currentRoundTripTime**: Represents the last round trip time measurements in seconds based on STUN connectivity check over the corresponded transport
  * **availableOutgoingBitrate**: The sum of the underlying cc algorithm provided outgoing bitrate for the RTP streams over the corresponded transport
  * **availableIncomingBitrate**: The sum of the underlying cc algorithm provided incoming bitrate for the RTP streams over the corresponded transport
- * **circuitBreakerTriggerCount**: The total number of circuit breaker triggered over the corresponded transport using the selected candidate pair
  * **requestsReceived**: Represents the total number of connectivity check requests received on the selected candidate pair using the corresponded transport
  * **requestsSent**: Represents the total number of connectivity check requests sent on the selected candidate pair using the corresponded transport
  * **responsesReceived**: Represents the total number of connectivity check responses received on the selected candidate pair using the corresponded transport
  * **responsesSent**: Represents the total number of connectivity check responses sent on the selected candidate pair using the corresponded transport
- * **retransmissionReceived**: Represents the total number of connectivity check retransmission received on the selected candidate pair using the corresponded transport
- * **retransmissionSent**: Represents the total number of connectivity check retransmission sent on the selected candidate pair using the corresponded transport
  * **consentRequestsSent**: Represents the total number of consent requests sent on the selected candidate pair using the corresponded transport
- * **consentExpiredTimestamp**: Represents the timestamp at which the latest valid STUN binding response expired on the selected candidate pair using the corresponded transport
+ * **packetsDiscardedOnSend**: Total amount of packets for this candidate pair that have been discarded due to socket errors on the selected candidate pair using the corresponded transport
  * **bytesDiscardedOnSend**: Total amount of bytes for this candidate pair that have been discarded due to socket errors on the selected candidate pair using the corresponded transport
- * **packetsDiscardedOnSend**: Total amount of packets for this candidate pair that have been discarded due to socket errors on the selected candidate pair using the corresponded transport
- * **requestBytesSent**: Total number of bytes sent for connectivity checks on the selected candidate pair using the corresponded transport
- * **consentRequestBytesSent**: Total number of bytes sent for consent requests on the selected candidate pair using the corresponded transport
- * **responseBytesSent**: Total number of bytes sent for connectivity check responses on the selected candidate pair using the corresponded transport
 MediaSourceStat
  * **trackIdentifier**: The unique identifier of the corresponded media track
  * **kind**: The type of the media the Mediasource produces.
 (Possible values are: audio,<br />video)